Your Health and Urine - 8 Different Types

-Urine with a light yellow color
+Health and urine with a light yellow color

 Urine with a strong odor

-However, this color in the urine can also be due to the consumption of certain medicines, blood in the urine, heavy exercise or an infection.
-If the urine does not return to its normal color within 24 hours you should consult your doctor.
+However, this color can also be due to the consumption of certain medicines, blood in the urine, infections, or even just heavy exercise.
+If the urine doesn’t return to its normal color within 24 hours, you should consult your doctor.

-In the most extreme cases the color pink or red in the urine can be an indicator of kidney cancer, enlarged prostrate or bladder stones.
+In the most extreme cases, pink or red in the urine can be an indicator of kidney cancer, an enlarged prostrate, or bladder stones.It might interest you...